 The ideal candidate is someone who has good general health as well as adequate oral health.
 Ideally, you have healthy gums (no periodontal disease) and a strong jawbone (more on that later).
 Both are important for supporting the implant (the prosthesis).

 You typically qualify for dental implants if you miss one or all of your teeth.
 The price per tooth tends to go down when you need more teeth.

 However, there are specific groups of people who need further consideration.

 You may need further exams if you have diabetes (either type 1 or 2).
 You need careful blood sugar control to ensure the healing process goes as planned.
 Immune deficiencies may also disqualify you because they compromise your ability to heal.

-If you are pregnant, you may be told to wait until after you give birth before the surgery itself.
+If you are pregnant, you may be told to wait until after giving birth before the surgery.

 During the consult and planning stage, the dental surgeon will visually examine the site in the mouth where a dental implant is being considered and look at dental imaging studies (X-rays, panoramic films, and/or CT scans).
 At this time, the quality and quantity of jawbone are assessed to determine if more bone is needed at the site.
 Once it has been established that a dental implant can be placed in the desired location, the patient will return for surgical procedures for the dental implant(s).
-During all surgical procedure appointments, the patient is usually given a local anesthetic to numb the surgical area as well as any other sedatives necessary for comfort and anxiety.
+During all surgical procedure appointments, the patient is usually given a local anesthetic to numb the surgical area and any other sedatives necessary for comfort and anxiety.

 The first stage of oral surgery often involves a tooth or teeth extraction.
 Often, a dental implant site still has an existing damaged tooth.
 To prepare for the placement of a dental implant, the tooth will need to be extracted.
 More often than not, an “alveolar bone graft” (cadaver or synthetic bone) is placed to achieve a solid base of bone for the implant.
 This site will be allowed to heal for two to six months.